Political Science 1010 - American National Government » Spring 2021 » Module II Assessment

 Which statement about venue shopping is true?

-C. MADD steered the drinking age issue from the federal government down to the states.
+C. Anti-abortion advocates have steered the abortion issue from the states up to the federal government.

 Question #19